speguero/powerpkg/README.md

 ## Requirement

 Before reading through this documentation, please note that a minimum of **PowerShell 2.0** is required to utilize this project.
-However, PowerShell 3.0+ is recommended.
+However, PowerShell 3.0 or higher is recommended.

 ## Philosophy

 **One** script to perform **all** functions.

 The sole purpose of powerpkg is to enable maintainability when managing package deployments on the Windows platform.
-This allows an administrator to consolidate an unsustainable collection of unique scripts as one PowerShell script.
+This allows an administrator to consolidate an unsustainable collection of unique scripts into one PowerShell script.

 ## Getting Started